kzqiu/rs-tracer/README.md

 # rs-tracer
 A small ray-tracing project written in Rust.
+Inspired by the [Ray Tracing in One Weekend](https://raytracing.github.io/) series.
+Go check them out!

 To generate a .png image in directory you are running it from: